Will's avatar

 City-centre beekeeping 11 June 2021

+Getting and “installing” the nuc For his birthday a few years back, I bought my (now-)husband a beehive and a honeybee nucleus.
 Some might see this as a strange gift, especially given that we live close to the city centre.
-It was certainly a surprise for him, but given his love for animals and science I knew he would like it.
+It was certainly a surprise for him, but given his love for … Read more (14 minute read)

 Married 10 June 2021

+Just a quick post to say that I recently got married!
+By coincidence the event was three years to the day after our engagement.
 It was a lovely day - great weather and really nice to see those that could attend.
-Hopefully we’ll get a chance to go away later in the year if/when things start opening up again 😁
+Hopefully we’ll get a chance to go away later in the year if/when things start … Read more (1 minute read)

 I can't play games anymore 2 June 2021

-In my earlier years I was fairly into gaming.
+Growing up and the “Warcraft years” In my earlier years I was fairly into gaming.
 I was definitely only ever a “casual gamer” in the scheme of things today, but I would play at least a small amount of something most days.
+When I was young it was mainly those games based on … Read more (4 minute read)

 The H.G.
 Wells Classic Collection 26 May 2021

 The Classic Collection of H.G.
 Wells novels contains five well-known stories: The War of the Worlds, The First Men in the Moon, The Time Machine, The Invisible Man, and The Island of Doctor Moreau.
+Despite the fame of these novels, I had never read any of them until I recently listened to them via … Read more (3 minute read)

 The networking mall 23 May 2021

 Someone non-technical recently asked me the question, “what actually is a server?”.
 They knew it was just a type of computer that runs somewhere that can be accessible over the internet, but they were interested in how they differ from “normal” computers.
+The conversation … Read more (5 minute read)

 How I back-up my personal server 18 May 2021